-Who ever thought a novel idea could be transformed into a multi-million dollar business venture in less than half a decade?
-Well, to one Dhiraj C Rajam, that’s a possibility, because it’s exactly how he started his now world famous Mu Sigma business analytics company.
+Whoever thought a novel idea could be transformed into a multi-million dollar business venture in less than half a decade?
+Well, to one Dhiraj C Rajam, that’s a possibility, because it’s exactly how he started his now world-famous Mu Sigma business analytics company.

 To Mr. Dhiraj, becoming a businessman, let alone a successful one, was one of the last things he ever thought he would be.
-Prior to starting Mu Sigma in 2004, all he was interested in was to learn and innovate new things in the field of business information technology, without the knowledge that what he was cooking was the perfect recipe for a global entrepreneurial phenomenon.
+Before starting Mu Sigma in 2004, all he was interested in was to learn and innovate new things in the field of business information technology, without the knowledge that what he was cooking was the perfect recipe for a global entrepreneurial phenomenon.

 The accolades that Mu Sigma has accumulated over the years is a rapidly rising toll.
 But, like all great companies, the core of the company is built around the beliefs and ideas of an intrinsically curious person.
-Founder, Dhiraj C Rajaram, had a novel idea which bore no intentions towards entrepreneurship.
+Founder, Dhiraj C Rajaram, had a novel idea that bore no intentions towards entrepreneurship.

 But as fate would have it, Dhiraj’s novel idea manifested itself in a hugely successful entrepreneurial venture and the rest, as they say, is history.

 Dhitaj founded the company in 2004, in the United States, when he was just 30 years old.
 Previously he worked as a consultant in PricewaterhouseCoopers and Booz Allen Hamilton.
 In 2008, the company received its first round of funding of $30 million, from FTV Capital.
-The company mainly provides xmarketing analytics services that help businesses make decisions based on well researched statistical data.
+The company mainly provides marketing analytics services that help businesses make decisions based on well researched statistical data.